-- Environmental sustainability in Buenos Aires;
+- Environmental sustainability in Buenos Aires

-- Buenos Aires quality of life;
+- Buenos Aires quality of life

-- Buenos Aires and innovation;
+- Buenos Aires and innovation

-- How influential is Buenos Aires internationally;
+- How influential is Buenos Aires internationally

 According to the Green Cities Index (2010), Buenos Aires’ overall sustainability performance among Latin American cities is below average.
 The city’s biggest problem is water quality, which is ranked well-below average.
-It also ranked below average for its air quality, waste and sanitation.
+It also ranked below average for its air quality, waste, and sanitation.
 The overall environmental governance, sanitation and the management of energy and CO2 resources score average in this report.

 What is life quality like in Buenos Aires?

 In terms of general life quality, Latin American cities are not performing well in Mercer’s Quality of Life City Ranking.
-In this index, the Argentinian capital ranks 93rd.
+In this index, the Argentinian capital ranks 91st.

 How much effort is Buenos Aires putting into innovation?

-The 2018 Innovation Cities index ranked the Argentinian capital 88th for its potential as an innovation economy.
-This is twenty-two positions lower than last year and contrasts its previous ascending tendency, yet still far better than its 2014 ranking as 242nd.
+The Global Innovation Cities™ Index 2019 ranked the Argentinian capital 69th for its potential as an innovation economy.
+This is thirteen positions ahead compared to last year, yet still far better than its 2014 ranking as 242nd.